yamsharon/conntour-space-explorer/frontend/README.md

   - Search query and timestamp
   - Top 3 result thumbnails with rounded corners (positioned on the right)
   - Delete button for individual items (far right)
-- Clicking a history item navigates to search page with that query
+- Clicking a history item navigates to search page with that query and `skipHistory=true` parameter
+  - This prevents creating duplicate history entries when viewing past searches
 - Pagination controls (Previous/Next buttons)
 - Loading and error states
 - Empty state when no history exists